jjsaraiva/TableList.AspNetCore.TagHelper/README.md

-# JJSolutions.TableList.AspNetCore.Mvc
+# JJSolutions.TableList.AspNetCore.TagHelper

-TableList HTML Helper for Asp.Net Core 1.1
+TableList render with TAG Helper for .Net Framework and Asp.Net Core 1.1

 Create a table with pagination, search and many other features and customizations.